 - a.
 Actions of the accountholder before, during and after the unauthorized transaction; - b.
-Acts or omissions of the BSI, its employees, third-party agent, outsourced entity or service provider acting on behalf of the BSI; and/or - c.
+Acts or omissions of the BSI, its employees, thirdparty agent, outsourced entity or service provider acting on behalf of the the BSI; and/or - 7 Simple BSIs pertain to those that are not classified as complex Banks/ Non-Bank Financial Institutions as defined in Sec.
+131 of MORB/ Sec.
+133-Q of MORNBFI. - These guidelines should be read in conjunction with existing regulations on IT Risk Management System, Standards and Guidelines, BSP Circular 1140, Series of 2022 and regulations on National Retail Payments Systems, and other relevant rules and regulations.

+c.
 Non-compliance by the BSI, its employees, agents or service providers, with any requirement under the FCP Framework and other existing rules and regulations applicable to the BSI's provision of any financial product or service; and/or